Answers to a few frequently asked questions about the nail services that I offer:

 No, nail enhancements should never hurt!
 If they do and you’ve had tips applied under them, it’s probably because the tips have been incorrectly sized and are too large or too small for your natural nail shape.
 This will cause unnecessary pressure on your natural nail, as the glued on tip will be forcing the natural nail into a different shape.

 No, having your acrylic nails removed should never hurt.
 Acrylic should only ever be soaked off and never ripped off or popped off.
-If the nail technician you have been going to is ripping off or popping off your acrylics, it’s possible that she (or he) has not been properly trained.
+If the nail technician you have been going to is ripping off or popping off your acrylics, it’s possible that s/he has not been properly trained.

 Artistic Rock Hard LED Gel and Artistic Putty (PolyGel) are both non-soak-off products, meaning that they have to be very carefully filed down, leaving a thin protective layer over the natural nail, which will eventually grow out.